-Michael holds a postgraduate diploma in psychodynamic marital and relationship therapy which he obtained in London at the Tavistock Centre for Couple Relationships (now Tavistock Relationships) – the world-leading experts in couple therapy and an operational unit of the Tavistock Institute of Medical Psychology.
+Michael holds a postgraduate diploma in psychodynamic marital and relationship therapy which he obtained from the University of East London in conjunction with the Tavistock Centre for Couple Relationships (now Tavistock Relationships) – the world-leading experts in couple therapy and an operational unit of the Tavistock Institute of Medical Psychology.

-He is a member of the South African Psychoanalytic Initiative (SAPI), and the South African Psychoanalytic Confederation (SAPC).
-He also belongs to the Psychological Society of South Africa, headquartered in Houghton, Johannesburg.
+He is a member of the South African Psychoanalytic Initiative (SAPI), the South African Psychoanalytic Confederation (SAPC) and the Johannesburg Psychoanalytic Association for Couples Psychotherapy (JPACP).
+The JPACP is affiliated to the Association of Couple Psychoanalytic Psychotherapists (ACPP) which is based in Cape Town.
+He also belongs to the Psychological Society of South Africa.

 Michael undertook a year-long infant observation course at the Tavistock, and an attachment course at the Bowlby Centre in London.

-He has just completed a year-long study course at the Institute of Psychoanalysis.
+He recently completed a year-long study course at the Institute of Psychoanalysis.
 Prior to retraining as a psychotherapist, he was a journalist: as a foreign correspondent he was based in New York and Berlin, and has worked as a parliamentary correspondent at Westminster.